TheNekoMomo/AI-Song-Checker/README.md

 # AI Song Checker

 Discord bot that evaluates whether a Spotify song has been generated or processed by artificial intelligence using the SH Labs API.
-It also provides a handful of utility commands and supports per-guild configuration.
+Aside from its guild configuration helpers, the only user-facing command is `/check-song`.

 ---